 What an amazing few months it has been for the team here at Stream Data Centers.
 Back in April, we announced the purchase of roughly 23 acres of land for our new DFW-VII hyperscale campus in Garland, Texas.
-Over the summer, we refined our plans for this Tier III 138,132 SF facility, slated to hold 75,000 square feet of raised-floor space and designed to support 15MW of 2N critical load with dual 40MW utility feeds.
+Over the summer, we refined our plans for this Tier III 138,132 SF facility, slated to hold 75,000 square feet of data hall space and designed to support 15MW of 2N critical load with dual 40MW utility feeds.
 Available in June 2019, this hyperscale facility will be a strong competitor to other Dallas-market data centers, offering robust fiber connectivity and reliable power infrastructure.
 You can read our spec sheet here for all the details related to DFW-VII’s power, cooling, connectivity and security capabilities.

 As we continue to move forward completing our newest data center, you might be wondering what makes us confident that we can truly meet customer demand in the markets we serve.
 After all, with advancements in cloud platforms, the Internet of Things (IoT) and even Artificial Intelligence (AI), the needs of today’s enterprises are quite varied.
 To be successful in the US data center market, we believe it is critical to stay ahead of our customers’ IT roadmaps and efficiently build facilities that can accommodate various types of users.
 After all, the US data center market, as measured by the development of new facilities, is growing 5% annually; by 2023, the sector is projected to generate revenues of about $10 billion.
 As a result, it just makes sense for us to capitalize on our strengths.